hisorange/laravel-hash/README.md

 ## Replace the BCrypt hashing with native PHP hashing algorithm for Laravel.

-With this you don't need BCrypt support and even can choose which algorithm to use with a single config setting.
+With this you don't need BCrypt support and even can choose which algorithm to use with a single config option.

 ##### Installation with composer: